Florida Home Depot Forklift Accident Lawyer

 Should we settle your case outside of court, our fee is 33 ⅓ %, which is standard in the State of Florida and consistent with the Florida Bar’s guidelines for personal injury matters.
 If we must litigate your case, or take it to trial, our fee is 40% of the total settlement amount.

 Home Depot and its insurer, Sedgwick, have a team of lawyers working tirelessly to minimize, diminish or deny your claim.
 Their goal is to pay you nothing or as little as they can.
 Shouldn’t you have your own lawyer looking after your rights and fighting just as hard to ensure your physical and financial recovery?
 Don’t go it alone.
-Hire a skilled and experienced Home Depot Accident Lawyer like David B. Datny at The Datny Law Firm.
+Hire a skilled and experienced Home Depot Accident Lawyer like David B. Datny.

 See our Home Depot Accident Injury Guide for additional information about what to do if you experience a forklift or other accident in Home Depot in Florida.